-- The Providence Formulary is a list of FDA approved prescription brand name and generic drugs developed by physicians and pharmacists.
+- The Providence formulary is a list of FDA-approved prescription brand-name and generic drugs developed by physicians and pharmacists.
 It is designed to offer drug treatment choices for covered medical conditions. - Some prescription drugs require prior authorization for medical necessity, place of therapy, length of therapy, step therapy, or number of doses.
-If a drug to treat your covered medical condition is not on the Formulary, please contact us. - Our Formulary can help you and your physician choose effective medications that are less costly and minimize your out-of-pocket expense. - Effective generic drug choices are available to treat most medical conditions.
-Visit www.providence.org/healthplans for frequently asked questions about both generic drugs and our Formulary.
+If a drug to treat your covered medical condition is not in the formulary, please contact us. - The formulary can help you and your physician choose effective medications that are less costly and minimize your out-of-pocket expense. - Effective generic drug choices are available to treat most medical conditions.
+Visit www.ProvidenceHealthPlan.com for answers to frequently asked questions about both generic drugs and the formulary.